-- Verify the lens cover is open all the way. - Turn on the connected computer or video device. - Insert a DVD or other video media and press the play button, if necessary. - Press the Source Search button on the projector or remote control to detect the video source. - Press the button for the video source on the remote control.
+- Turn on the connected computer or video device. - Insert a DVD or other video media, and press the play button (if necessary).

+Press the Source Search button on the projector or the Search button on the remote control to detect the video source.